flyingplatypuss/Kaggle-EPFL-Rolex/README.md

 #### Further Analysis
 how do the model behave?

+🥐☕
+##Indulge in some additional treats, specially crafted for you
-🥐### Follow this link to experience a very french journey through Large Language Models: explaining the problem, your solution, and your results, and make it exciting
+### Follow this link to experience a very french journey through Large Language Models:
+explaining the problem, your solution, and your results, and make it exciting

-🥐### What's more romantic than learning French on the stairs of Notre-Dame surrounded by pigeons, give a try to your new favourite french learning app: add streamlit
+### What's more romantic than learning French on the stairs of Notre-Dame surrounded by pigeons, give a try to your new favourite french learning app:
+add streamlit